software-students-spring2025/1-specification-exercise-sjwe_project1/README.md

 **Problems and Frustrations**<br/>

-- never found a habit tracker she has liked, so she has never tried
+- Never found a habit tracker she has liked, so she has never tried
-- does not like when apps are boring/not easy to use
+- Does not like when apps are boring/not easy to use

 ## Product Vision Statement